mark-watson/hy-lisp-python-book/manuscript/webapps.md

 ## Handling HTTP Sessions and Cookies

 There is a special variable **session** that Flask maintains for each client of a Flask web app.
-Different people using a web app will have independant sessions.
+Different people using a web app will have independent sessions.
 In a web app, we can set a session value by treating the session for a given user as a dictionary:

 {lang="bash",linenos=off}
 ~~~~~~~~